-1) Get your cardio done first thing in the AM - depending on your rehab timing, you should build up to running by adding in non-impact aerobics first, like biking, rowing, swimming, and - when you can running and walking a bit.
+1. Get your cardio done first thing in the morning.
+Depending on your rehab timing, you should build up to running by adding in non-impact aerobics first, like biking, rowing, swimming and (when you can) running and walking a bit.
 Finally, after a few weeks, you can build up to full running for 1-3 miles as each week progresses respectively.
-Then - when healthy and able to run - build up to ruck marches of various weight.
+Then, when healthy and able to run, build up to ruck marches of various weights.
 Check out my article "How to Prevent Running Injuries."

-2) In the PM (after work depending on your shift) get your PT or weights done...
+2. In the afternoon (after work, depending on your shift) get your PT or weights done.

-This does not have to be daily event of 2 a days, but 2-3 times a week can be done like this and the other days of the week can be longer workouts of both forms of exercise.
-Any of the ebooks found at the Military.com Fitness Ebook Store can be broken up and used in this manner, but you will find many ideas in previously written articles at my article archive as well.
+This does not have to be daily two-a-days, but two or three times a week, it can be done like this.
+The other days of the week can be longer workouts of both forms of exercise.
+Any of the eBooks found at the Military.com Fitness eBook Store can be broken up and used in this manner, but you will find many ideas in previously written articles at my article archive as well.

-Sometime with crazy work schedules, you just have to be creative and arrange both cardio and resistance components into your schedule where you can.
-Stretching should be daily and it takes only 5-10 minutes.
-This is your rest day and your minimum recommended amount of DAILY activity when days get crazy.
-This stretching and strengthening plan (PDF) for the lower back and abs will help you tremendously.
-Hang in there and Good luck.
+Sometimes with crazy work schedules, you just have to be creative and arrange cardio and resistance components into your schedule where you can.
+Stretching should be daily, and it takes only 5-10 minutes.
+This is your rest day, and your minimum recommended amount of daily activity when days get crazy.
+Hang in there and good luck.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.